Top 5 Cloud PMS Solutions for Small Hotels in 2025

 The platform includes yield management that adjusts pricing based on rules you define.
 Not as automated as RoomRaccoon, but more control for operators wanting to understand why rates change.

 API access is genuinely open.
 Hotels using specialized tools for accounting, guest communication, or revenue management can connect without waiting for official integrations.
+For a practical walkthrough of how to connect your PMS with guest messaging systems, see the guide to integrating your hotel PMS with guest communication.

 The weakness is distribution.
 SabeeApp’s channel manager covers major OTAs but lacks depth in regional platforms.
 Properties relying on local booking channels should verify coverage.